-Peer assessment should take place consistently within class.
-Children should be given time to work with a partner to discuss what has worked well within their learning and would could be even better if.
-Paired discussion should be based around a clear child led or pre created success criteria so as the comments made by the children as part of their peer assessment are relevant, specific and further develop the children's work.
+Peer assessment should take place consistently within the classroom.
+Children should be given time to work with a partner to discuss what has worked well within their learning and how they might improve.
+Paired discussion should be based around a clear child led or pre created success criteria so that the comments made by the children as part of their peer assessment are relevant, specific and further develop the children's work.
 This can be done as a whole class or in smaller groups.
 Pupils must indicate who has marked the work by adding 'Marked by'.